Action role-playing game: 2000s: Online co-op, console brawlers, and open worlds

-2010s: Soulslikes, and global popularity
+2010s: Soulslike and global popularity

 This decade saw continued global popularity of Action RPGs with new and old game series seeing success.
 Bastion developed by independent developer Supergiant Games published in 2011 sold over 3 million copies by January 2015.
 Bob Mackey of 1UP.com called it "the perfect mesh of game and story", and McKinley Noble of GamePro said that it "raises the visual and narrative bar for downloadable titles".
 Diablo III (2012) launched with a real-money auction house that Blizzard ultimately shuttered in 2014 after it undermined the loot-hunt core; the Loot 2.0 overhaul restored the series’ feedback loop and became a cautionary case study in ARPG commerce.

 Capcom's Dragon's Dogma (2012) blended responsive action combat with systemic RPG depth (pawns, vocations).
 In 2013, Vanillaware released the fantasy beat 'em up ARPG Dragon's Crown, a spiritual successor to Princess Crown and a "deeply moving product" of Vanillaware director George Kamitani.
 Kamitani cites many classic RPGs as his inspiration, states in the Dragon's Crown Artworks foreword: "The motif within Dragon's Crown is all the fantasy works that has affected me until now: the PC RPG Wizardry that I first came into contact with as a student; Ian Livingstone's gamebooks; games like Tower of Druaga, Golden Axe and The King of Dragons."
 He also cites his early 20s work on Dungeons & Dragons: Tower of Doom as "truly something that I had aspired for".
 Dragon's Crown was re-released with a PS4 "Pro" edition in 2018.

 Assassin's Creed, a previously action-adventure franchise of Ubisoft, shifted towards the action RPG formula, inspired by the successes of The Witcher 3 and the Dark Souls series, with its titles Origins (2017), Odyssey (2018) and Valhalla (2020).
 Persona 5 Strikers (2020) is an action RPG offering from the turn based Persona series.
 By November 2023, the game had sold over 2 million units.'

-Horizon Zero Dawn (2017) is an action role-playing game set in post-apocalyptic United States and played from a third-person view.
+Horizon Zero Dawn (2017) is an action role-playing game set in post-apocalyptic United States and played from a third-person view.'
 In Nier: Automata (2017) avant-garde narrative coexists with high-tempo action-RPG combat.
 Monster Hunter was followed by Monster Hunter: World (2018) which became Capcom's best-selling title ever, and popularized cooperative, animation-driven “hunting” ARPGs.
 2020 saw the popularity of live and free-to-play ARPGs: Genshin Impact (2020) fused open-world action, character progression, and gacha monetization to enormous commercial success.